What is the Substitute Occupational Benefit Institution?

 If you have often changed employers, it could be interesting to know if you have lost some assets.
 In most cases, these assets will end up in the Substitute Occupational Benefit Institution.

-If that is the case, you can use this form to ask the institution whether they have assets in your name.
+You can use this form to ask the institution whether they have assets in your name.

 If you have assets there, you can transfer them to your current pension fund or your current (or a new) vested benefits account.

-If you prefer, there is another way to determine whether you have funds without knowing.
+Otherwise, there is another way to determine whether you have funds without knowing.
 You can use Kala for that.
 Kala is available as an app or an online form to get information about your funds.
 The process is a bit more involved because you must verify your identity, making it significantly longer to fill out.
 But then, they will search your assets in many pension funds.

 Once they have the results, they will let you know.
 This could take up to 80 days.